General:

 For more information of the differences between Rasa and Clean Slate Utah click here.

-A 402 Reduction is a process where a motion can be made to the court to reduce the severity of a criminal record by one or two degrees.
+A: 402 Reduction is a process where a motion can be made to the court to reduce the severity of a criminal record by one or two degrees.
 Court approval is required for a one-step reduction and court and prosecutor approval are required to obtain a two-step reduction.
 If the motion is approved, the reduced records may become eligible for expungement.
-Rasa offers representation for 402 Reductions to help individuals on their path towards expungement.
+Rasa can serve as your lawyer for a 402 Reduction to get you out of felony status or on the path towards expungement.

-A: BCI can take several months to process an expungement application once it has been submitted.
+A: BCI can take several months to process an expungement application.
 This happens in a queue system where applications are processed in the order they are received.
 So, the sooner people’s applications are submitted, the sooner they will be processed.
 On their website, BCI posts the date of application they are currently processing.
 To check the current date of applications they are processing, click here.

 A: Individuals who would like to verify what records have been expunged in Utah may submit a form to verify records expungement.
 In contrast, an application for Utah Criminal History Report will show an individual all the records they have in the state of Utah.

-Rasa’s mission is to make expungement easy and affordable for as many people as possible.
+A: Rasa’s mission is to make expungement easy and affordable for as many people as possible.
 We use modern technology to make the process both faster and cheaper than using a traditional law firm, without compromising quality.
 To hire a traditional law firm to handle your expungement, you will likely pay between $1,500 and $3,000 before government fees.
-In contrast, Rasa has a simple, transparent, flat fee pricing of $250 per Utah case (not including government fees).
-Government fees include the following:
+In contrast, Rasa has a simple, transparent, flat fee pricing of $500 per case (including government fees).

 A: Rasa is focused on making expungement as affordable and accessible as possible.
-We offer expungement eligibility screenings, legal representation for expungements, and legal services to obtain a 402 reduction.
+We offer free eligibility screenings, expert record reviews, legal representation for expungements, and legal services to obtain a 402 reduction.
 We also partner with businesses and organizations to cover the costs for their employees to obtain expungement.

 A: Utah’s Clean Slate Law, also know as HB431, and Utah’s Automatic Clearance law, passed in March 2019, and created automatic record clearance for certain misdemeanor records.
 The law went into effect on February 10, 2022 but the process of identifying and clearing eligible records is ongoing.
 It is also important to note that not all expungeable records are eligible for automatic clearance and will still require the petition-based process to be cleared.
 For more information about the Clean Slate Law click here.